Wan Hsuan Ju

 萬選居

-In 2004, the Taichung County Government constructed "Wanxuanju" during the Qing Tongzhi period, making it one of the few large residential estates in Central Taiwan, of significant historical importance to the development of the Fengyuan area.
-The architectural techniques blend the craftsmanship of Zhangzhou, Quanzhou, and Chaozhou styles, and it has been officially registered as a historical building.
-Visiting hours: Monday to Sunday (9:00 AM to 12:00 PM, 2:00 PM to 5:00 PM).
-Due to the presence of elderly residents and children living in the historic house, please remember to tread lightly while exploring the old residence, and respect the residents' living space by not entering areas they do not permit.
-Important notes: (1) Visiting route: Please enter from the "Left Hulong," proceed to the "Third Courtyard," and exit through the "Left Hulong."
-(2) Areas not open for visiting: The public hall of the Second Courtyard and the living spaces of residents in the Right Hulong.
-Please do not enter these areas.
-(3) For group visits (15 people or more), please notify the Cultural Assets Department three days in advance by phone.
-(Phone hours: 8:00 AM - 5:00 PM).
-The above text is sourced from the official website of the Cultural Assets Department.
+In 2004, the Taichung County Government established "Wanxuan Residence" during the Qing Dynasty's Tongzhi era, which is a rare large residential estate in central Taiwan and holds significant historical importance in the development of the Fengyuan area.
+The architectural techniques integrate the craftsmanship of Zhang, Quan, and Chao styles, and it has been officially registered as a historical building.
+Visiting hours: Open for visits from Monday to Sunday (9:00 AM to 12:00 PM, 2:00 PM to 5:00 PM).
+Since elderly residents and children still live in the old house, please take care to explore quietly without disturbing their living space.
+If the residents do not consent to entry in certain areas, please observe social etiquette and refrain from entering!
+Important notes: (1) Visiting route: Please enter from the [Left Protector Dragon] to the [Third Courtyard], then exit from the [Left Protector Dragon].
+(2) Restricted areas: The public hall of the second courtyard and the living spaces of the residents in the right protector dragon are not open to visitors; please do not enter.
+(3) Group visits (15 people or more) are requested to inform the Cultural Assets Department three days in advance by phone.
+(Contact hours: 8:00 AM - 5:00 PM).
+The above text is from the official website of the Cultural Assets Department.

 Recommended Hotel Bookings